 The Pagel Family Reunion is a gathering of the descendants of Friedricke Dieckow and Gottfried Pagel.
-The reunion has resumed meeting the second Saturday in July every summer.
-If you would like to receive the reunion newsletter/invitation or have questions about the reunion, contact Rox Ann Johnson.
-Newsletters from previous reunions may be downloaded below.
+After a two-year hiatus for the COVID epidemic, the reunion has resumed meeting the second Saturday in July every summer.
+If you would like to receive the reunion newsletter/invitation or have questions about the reunion, contact Rox Ann

 Next Reunion